SIOP Government Relations

 The SIOP Advocacy Academy

-The SIOP Advocacy Academy is a 9-month, fully virtual program aimed at providing I-O professionals and students with the knowledge and skills necessary for them to advocate for research funding, evidence-based policy, and other critical SIOP priorities.
-The Advocacy Academy will feature prerecorded webinars on topics such as the legislative process and engaging with congressional officials, and monthly virtual discussion sessions to provide interactive opportunities for Q&A.
+The SIOP Advocacy Academy is a series of webinars aimed at providing I-O professionals and students with the knowledge and skills needed to advocate for research funding, evidence-based policy, and other critical issues relevant to I-O psychology.
+The 2025 program will feature three webinars:

 Guide to Federal Outreach and Advocacy